jonoton/go-pubsubmutex/README.md

 # go-pubsubmutex

-Package pubsubmutex provides mutex wrapped pubsub operations.
+Package pubsubmutex provides pubsub design pattern with mutex to ensure thread-safe management of topics.